Mave9055/from-the-storm-to-the-fire/chapters/chapter-09-escalation.md

 The further I isolated, the more the substances mattered.
 The more they mattered, the less room there was for anything else.
 The system fed itself until the edges of my life disappeared completely.

-Distance hadn’t fixed anything.
+Distance hadn't fixed anything.

-It had just removed witnesses.
+It had just removed witnesses—and forced a return to the original state of isolation.

+The Glass Box had followed me across state lines.
+And inside it, the drug use wasn't chaos.
+It was what I had to do to survive inside the transparent walls.

 Escalation isn’t about wanting more.